 - You have a right to take legal advice from a personal injury solicitor or other expert on potential compensation claims.

-- You have a right to receive Statutory Sick Pay (SSP) for time off work due a personal injury, provided you meet the eligibility criteria.
+- You have a right to receive Statutory Sick Pay (SSP) for time off work due to a personal injury, provided you meet the eligibility criteria.

 - You have a right to make a claim for compensation if you have been subjected to personal injury or housing disrepair and meet the relevant eligibility criteria.